DeepwaterExploration/legacydocs/docs/products/hdcam.md

 Size comparison of the PCB between the ELP's H.264 USB Camera (found in many current ROV systems) and the HDCam.

-HDCam features an advance multilayer PCB and a much more modern image processor which allows our board to be more space efficient than the competition while providing better performance **(see below for comparison)**.
+HDCam features an advanced multilayer PCB and a much more modern image processor which allows our board to be more space efficient than the competition while providing better performance **(see below for comparison)**.

 ### Image Comparison of HDCam vs ELP (Generic H.264 USB Camera)